-Any children I produce (an unlikely prospect at this stage in my life - never managed to find a woman I wanted to co-parent with) will have two given names, one chosen by their mother and one chosen by myself.
-They will be able to use either or both as suits them at any particular time.
+Any children I produce (an unlikely prospect at this stage in my life - never managed to find a woman I trusted to co-parent with) would have two given names, one chosen by their mother and one chosen by myself.
+They would be able to use either or both as suited them at any particular time.

 My name format does play havoc with some badly-conceived government databases that demand a surname though, which is always fun.* I was quite well known (in a "so you're that guy" sense) in the Illawarra Health system a decade back as Glenn A. Onlyname, though Medicare has upgraded their systems since then.
 I imagine if the government or a big corporation wanted to collate all the information they have on me, it will take longer and with more human intervention to do so than they might like.
 Sucks to be them.
 And I won't go into the multiple isolated online identities I maintain (for perfectly non-criminal reasons).